-However, you may also want to take a look at our guide to mobile broadband usage: what can you get for your gigabyte?
-Gaming on mobile broadband can be a data intensive hobby, especially as it can involve downloading huge patches (often this will happen in the background while you play the game itself).
+However, you may also want to take a look at our guide to mobile broadband usage.
+Gaming can be a data-intensive hobby, especially as it now involves downloading the game itself, as well as huge patches.
 In this type of scenario, you need to be very careful not to go over your data limit, as you may incur charges.

 Unlike fixed-line broadband, where unlimited deals are cheap and readily available, there are fewer unlimited mobile broadband services.